dsharlet/mojo_comments/README.md

   Languages like Halide completely hide these details, and you can vectorize by any number of elements, even if it isn't a convenient multiple of the SIMD width.
 Or, as in my C++ code above, we just present scalar code to the compiler that is readily vectorized, and it handles dispatching to multiple vectors, or a mix of SSE and AVX vectors, or maybe something more exotic on other architectures.
 - There needs to be more explicit control over where allocations go.
 There needs to be an easy way to put allocations on the stack, and the compiler needs to be good at promoting those to registers when appropriate.
 Maybe this exists already, I can't find it in the docs (or the [roadmap](https://docs.modular.com/mojo/roadmap.html)).
 I understand priorities may be different right now, but this one really seems fundamental to making mojo a useful language, and might be very difficult to support while remaining faithful to python.
 - I don't understand why things like address arithmetic aren't being lifted out of inner loops.
 Assuming mojo is using LLVM as a backend, mojo should be getting optimizations like this for "free".
 It would be shocking if Chris Lattner *didn't* use his own wildly successful project here...
 - Composing the higher order functions for vectorization, parallelism, etc. seems difficult.
 What if I want to tile a function, and then parallelize the outer loop over rows of tiles?
-The official [matmul_tiled_parallelized](https://github.com/modularml/mojo/blob/7e667e951008ade31621dbd37217a562ae82472f/examples/matmul.mojo#L152) example didn't find a better way either.
 I realized after I rewrote my code that I could make a new `tile_parallel`:
 ```
 # Perform 2D tiling on the iteration space defined by end_x and end_y, and parallelize the rows of tiles.
 fn tile_parallel[tiled_fn: Tile2DFunc, tile_x: Int, tile_y: Int](end_x: Int, end_y: Int):